hapi-server/data-specification/README.md

 ```
 http://hapi-server.org/hapi/data?id=MY_MAG_DATA&time.min=2001&time.max=2010&parameters=Bx
 ```
 This request would just return a time column (always included as the first column) and a Bx column.
-But in the second example, the components are all inside a single parameter named ‘b_field’ and so a request for this parameter must always return all the components of the parameter.
+But in the second example, the components are all inside a single parameter named `b_field` and so a request for this parameter must always return all the components of the parameter.
 There is no way to request individual elements of an array parameter.

 The following example shows a proton energy spectrum and illustrates the use of the ‘bins’ element.
 Note also that the uncertainty of the values associated with the proton spectrum are a separate variable.
 There is currently no way in the HAPI spec to explicitly link a variable to its uncertainties.
 ```
-{"HAPI": "1.0",
+{"HAPI": "1.1",
- "status": { "code": 200, "message": "OK"},
+ "status": { "code": 1200, "message": "OK"},
  "creationDate": "2016-06-15T12:34",
+ "startDate": "2016-01-01T00:00:00.000",
+ "stopDate": "2016-01-31T24:00:00.000",
  "parameters": [
    { "name": "Time",
      "type": "isotime",